andreoupanos/opinion-dynamics-code/README.md

   Simulates the opinion process for various density regimes, as well as the mean-field process, and plots their distributions.
 The approximation is really tight in the dense regimes, while it deteriorates in the sparse regime, as the theory predicts.

 - `Opinions_MaxDifferences.py`:
-  Simulates the opinion process for various density regimes and media signals, and computes the maximum difference from the mean-field process.
+  Simulates the opinion process for various density regimes and media signals, and computes the maximum differences from the mean-field process.
 We verify that the denser the underlying network, the more accurate the mean-field approximation.